Incredibly tough, this non-stick pan can be put through its paces

 No lid option

-As well as the classic styles, Le Creuset has created a contemporary collection, which includes the 3-Ply Stainless Steel range that we’re putting to the test.
-Specifically, we’ve been trying out the 24cm 3-Ply Non-stick Frying Pan, which is a popular buy with induction hob owners looking for cookware that will last.
-This sleek frying pan is an item that you’ll reach for it time and again, using it for everything from quick dinners to breakfast dishes.
-Let’s take a closer look.
+As well as their classic styles, Le Creuset has created a contemporary collection, which includes the 3-Ply Stainless Steel range that we’re putting to the test.
+Specifically, we’ve been trying out the 24cm 3-Ply Non-stick Frying Pan, which is a popular buy with induction hob owners looking for cookware that will last (it's one more reason we're veering towards induction in the induction hob vs gas hob debate).
+During our testing, we found that this sleek frying pan is an item that you’ll reach for time and again, making it a kitchen essential in our books.

-As you might expect the Le Creuset 3-Ply Stainless Steel 24cm Non-stick Frying Pan is a considerable kitchenware investment.
+As you might expect, the Le Creuset 3-Ply Stainless Steel 24cm Non-stick Frying Pan is a considerable kitchenware investment (much like the best blenders and best food processors), with an RRP of £130/$200.
 It’s not cheap, but the quality speaks for itself; despite the high price-point, there is good value for money here.
-It’s rare that you’ll find Le Creuset products among sale items, but keep an eye out around Black Friday or Boxing Day – you can occasionally find deals.
-This pan is stocked by various online retailers (as well as brick-and-mortar stores) – you can usually find a good selection at John Lewis and Amazon, and at Le Creuset’s own site.
+Throughout most of the year, it's rare that you’ll find Le Creuset products among sale items, but it does happen.
+Keep an eye out around Amazon Prime Day, Black Friday or Boxing Day—you can occasionally find brilliant money-off deals during these prime sale shopping events.
+This pan is stocked by various online retailers (as well as brick-and-mortar stores)—you can usually find a good selection at John Lewis and Amazon, and at Le Creuset’s own site.

-This is the real test of a pan – there’s no point owning the prettiest pans in the world if they don’t perform well under pressure (or heat).
-In order to put the Le Creuset 3-Ply frying pan through its paces, we trialled a few different dishes.
+This is the real test of a pan—there’s no point owning the prettiest pans in the world if they don’t perform well under pressure (or heat).
+In order to put the Le Creuset 3-Ply frying pan through its paces, we trialed a few different dishes.
 Could it create a lovely seared crust on a steak?
-How did it handle simple everyday tasks such as frying an onion or making an omelette?
+How did it handle simple everyday tasks such as frying an onion or making an omelet?

 If you’re investing a decent amount of money into your kitchen cookware, you’re going to want the pieces to last.
 Le Creuset’s products all come with a lifetime guarantee, so you can be pretty confident your pans will have a long and happy life.
 Where some cheaper brands’ non-stick coatings have a tendency to flake and crack off, the coating on the Le Creuset non-stick pans is made up of a metal-resistant PFOA-free material that means you can really work it hard without any damage occurring.
 We washed ours multiple times in the dishwasher, as well as mixing food in the pan with metal spoons while cooking, and no coating seemed to budge.

-To exploit the potential of both metals, Le Creuset’s signature 3-Ply pieces are made using a mix of aluminium and stainless steel bonded together.
-The aluminium core is sandwiched between the stainless steel coating for really excellent heat transfer, and the whole thing is formed in one continuous design – meaning there is no chance of the base parting from the body of the frying pan after lots of use.
+To exploit the potential of both metals, Le Creuset’s signature 3-Ply pieces are made using a mix of aluminum and stainless steel bonded together.
+The aluminum core is sandwiched between the stainless steel coating for really excellent heat transfer, and the whole thing is formed in one continuous design—meaning there is no chance of the base parting from the body of the frying pan after lots of use.

 This pan is made to be tough, whatever temperature you need it to perform at.
 As such, you can use the 3-Ply Non-stick Le Creuset Frying Pan in the oven or grill safely, up to a temperature of 260C.